nogibjj/week8-python-to-rust-mxx/README.md

 Deliverables

-Rust and Python scripts
-Performance comparison report (PDF or markdown)
+Rust and Python scripts (main.py and main.rs) Performance comparison report (PDF or markdown)

-Performance:
-The execution time for the Python script is approximately 2.7894973754882812e-05 seconds, and the execution time for the Rust script is 0.000054311 seconds.
-When we compare the two values, we find that the Rust script has a slightly higher execution time than the Python script.

 See the report: